mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

 >
 > Note
 >
-> Once entered, the credentials will no longer be required for future installations of Mercado Pago apps for Shopify.<br><br>
+> Once entered, the credentials will no longer be required for future installations of Mercado Pago apps for Shopify.
 > <br><br>
-> Renew your credentials as needed, referring to the relevant [documentation](/developers/en/docs/shopify/best-practices/credentials-best-practices/secure-credentials)  as a guide.
-After renewal, it is essential to update them in the Shopify panel.
-> <br><br>
-> Remember: when changing the password, **it is necessary to renew your credentials**.
-To do this, click on **Manage account** to change your production credentials (`access_token` and `public_key`) in the corresponding fields, **being careful not to swap the fields when copying and pasting the credentials**.
+> Remember that, when changing the Shopify password, **it is necessary to renew your credentials**.
+To do so, follow the instructions in the [Best practices for credentials](/developers/en/docs/shopify/best-practices/credentials-best-practices/secure-credentials) documentation.
+Then, to update them on your Shopify account,  click on **Manage account** and fill in the corresponding fields with your `access_token` and `public_key` **being careful not to swap the fields when copying and pasting the credentials**.

 5. Click on **Save credentials**.
 6. Finally, click on the **Verify activation** option of Mercado Pago Cards, go to the "Settings" section of Shopify, and click **Activate** to activate the app and complete the installation.